 Assault: A Ubiquitous Crime

 In Oklahoma, assault is defined as an intentional attempt or threat of force or violence against another person.
 Okla.
-Stat.
-21 § 641.
+Stat. tit.
+21 § 641

 Assault is a threat of or an attempted act of violence.
 Let’s imagine you see me in a back alley and don’t like the looks of me.
 You cock your fist back to deliver a punch to my gut.
 Just cocking your fist back is a threat of violence.
 The threat can be the crime of assault.

-The crime of assault has other forms in Oklahoma, including aggravated assault, assault and battery of a police officer or a police animal such as a dog or horse, assault and battery in a domestic assault and battery, and assault and battery upon an emergency medical care provider, among others.
+The crime of assault has other forms in Oklahoma, including aggravated assault, assault and battery of a police officer or a police animal such as a dog or horse, assault and battery in a domestic assault and battery, and assault and battery upon an emergency medical care provider.
 We examine aggravated assault and battery and domestic assault and battery more closely below.

 Aggravated Assault and Battery

 Perhaps the most prevalent assault crime beyond simple assault is aggravated assault and battery.
-This kind of assault and battery is defined as either an assault in which great bodily injury is inflicted upon a victim or an assault by a perpetrator who is strong or in robust health against a victim who is elderly, or otherwise incapacitated.
+This kind of assault and battery is defined as either an assault in which great bodily injury is inflicted upon a victim or an assault by a perpetrator who is strong or in robust health against a victim who is elderly or otherwise incapacitated.
 Okla.
-Stat.
-21 § 646.
-Let’s say, I am a little old lady from Pasadena and you are a 22-year-old weight lifter.
-If you punch me, that is aggravated assault and battery.
+Stat. tit.
+21 § 646

 Domestic Assault and Battery

-Domestic abuse against a pregnant woman with knowledge of the pregnancy is a misdemeanor offense punishable by up to 1 year in jail for the first conviction.
-But a subsequent conviction is treated as a felony and punishable by a jail term of not less than 10 years.
+Domestic abuse against a pregnant woman with knowledge of the pregnancy is a misdemeanor offense punishable by up to a year in jail for the first conviction.
+However, a subsequent conviction is treated as a felony crime; this is and punishable by a minimum of 10 years in prison.

-Assault and battery by use of strangulation against a domestic relation with the intent to cause grave bodily injury, is punishable by either 1 to 3 years in prison, a fine up to $3000 for the first conviction or a combination of both.
-A subsequent conviction is punishable by either 3 to 10 years in prison, a fine up to $20,000 or a combination of both.
-Okla.
-Stat.
-21 § 644.
-Finally, shooting a domestic relation is punishable by a life term in prison.
+Assault and battery by use of strangulation against a domestic relation with the intent to cause grave bodily injury is a felony crime.
+This is punishable by one to three years in prison, a fine of up to $3,000,or both.
+A subsequent conviction is punishable by 3 to 10 years in prison, a fine of up to $20,000, or both.

 Assault can result in years behind bars.
 If you are facing assault charges of any kind, hire an experienced criminal defense attorney in Claremore to help you protect your freedom.